JonHoyle.com Mirror of MacCompanion

 }

-A shared_ptr<can be treated as a pointer, so it can be dereferenced like *ptr1 or call call methods upon the underlying data such as ptr1->foo().
-The following are some constructors for shared_ptr<that make it useful to use:
+A shared_ptr<> can be treated as a pointer, so it can be dereferenced like *ptr1 or call methods upon the underlying data type, such as: ptr1->foo().
+The following are some constructors for shared_ptr<> that make it useful for C++ development:

 explicit shared_ptr<T>(T *ptr); // Attaching to memory

-shared_ptr<T>(T *ptr, Fcn delFcn);// Attaching to memory and a
+shared_ptr<T>(T *ptr, Fcn delFcn); // Attaching to memory, with a

-// user-defined deletion fcn
+// user-defined deletion function

 shared_ptr<T>(shared_ptr<T> ptr); // Copy constructor

-shared_ptr<T>(auto_ptr<T> ptr); // Converting from an auto_ptr<>
+shared_ptr<T>(auto_ptr<T> ptr); // Converting from auto_ptr<>

-Note this last constructor converting the data from an auto_ptr<to a shared_ptr<>, making it easier for you to transition your previous code.
-There are some additional utilities made available as well, such as a swap() routine and two cast routines: static_pointer_cast() and dynamic_pointer_cast().
+Note that this last constructor is converting the data from an auto_ptr<> to a shared_ptr<>, making it easier for you to transition your previous code (had you been using the older auto_ptr<> type).
+There are some additional utilities made available as well, such as a swap() routine and two cast functions: static_pointer_cast() and dynamic_pointer_cast().

-Fortunately for Mac programmers, shared_ptr<is part of the std::tr1:: namespace, and thus is already available to Mac users using Xcode 2.x.
+Fortunately for Mac programmers, shared_ptr<> is part of the std::tr1:: namespace, and thus is already available to Mac users using Xcode 2.x.

 shared_array<>

-Although the shared_ptr<class has the same array limitations as auto_ptr<has, there is a shared_array<class that is designed specifically for array allocations.
+Although the shared_ptr<> class has the same array limitations as auto_ptr<> has, there is a shared_array<> class that is designed specifically for array allocations.
 This is annoying, as it propagates the need to distinguish between allocations of one object and allocations of more than one object.
-C++ users of the past needed to know the difference so as to determine whether to call new/delete versus new[]/delete[]; C++ users of the future will still need to know this so as to determine whether to call shared_ptr<> or shared_array<>.
+C++ users of the past needed to know the difference so as to determine whether to call new/delete or new[]/delete[]; C++ users of the future will still need to know this so as to determine whether to use shared_ptr<> or shared_array<>.

-Sadly, not all of the limitations of auto_ptr<are solved with shared_ptr<> and shared_array<>, but it's a definite step forward.
-(In a future macCompanion column, we will discuss the building of a smart pointer class which will solve more of these issues.)
+Sadly, not all of the limitations of auto_ptr<> are solved with shared_ptr<> and shared_array<>, but it's a definite step in the right direction.
+(In a future macCompanion column, we will discuss the building of a custom smart pointer class which will solve more of these issues.)

 Coming Up: